 - Paying employees with the same task different salaries, as long as employees perform the same work and have the skills they must be compensated equally.

-- Discriminating employees when giving them leave due to a disability, maternity care or retirement benefits.
+- Discriminating employees when giving them leave due to a disability, maternity care, or retirement benefits.

-- Denying employees from using company facilities.
+- They deny employees from using company facilities.

 - Discrimination during promotions or when giving out bonuses.